PerformanC/TableC/docs/en-us/tablec_resize.md

 # The tablec_resize function

-`tablec_resize` is not an important function, whatsoever, it's just a function that expands the hashtable, and it's used by `tablec_set` when the hashtable is full, but only if the `secure mode` is enabled.
+`tablec_resize` is not an important function, whatsoever, it's just a function that resizes the hashtable, and it's used by `tablec_set` when the hashtable is full, but only if the `secure mode` is enabled.

 ## Usage